This post contains affiliate links. A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 A Day in Atlantis, Paradise Island, The Bahamas

 Note: Years after posting this, I was invited on a press trip to Nassau/Paradise Island for a complimentary press trip, and we stayed at Atlantis.
-We paid full price for this day trip and the cruise.
+Well before that press trip, we paid full price for this day trip and the cruise.
 All opinions are my own.

 Our cruise offered several excursion options to Atlantis.
-Since we traveled in January, when the weather in the Bahamas can be cooler, we chose to do only the day at the beach and Discover Atlantis excursion.
+Since we traveled in January, when the weather in the Bahamas can be cooler, we chose to do only the day at the beach and Discover Atlantis excursion (which came with an included lunch).
 We didn’t want to spend the money on a more expensive excursion with the potential of cooler or bad weather.

 After leaving the ship, we were guided to Atlantis reps that provided us with wristbands and lunch vouchers.
 It was a bit hectic coming through the line – there were a lot of people going to various excursions.
 If you’ve been on a cruise ship before, you know that this can be pretty standard for excursions.
 Once we received everything we needed, we were directed to a few buses to take us to Atlantis.